GessyBoy/GessyBoy/README.md

 ### Hi there 👋

-Quote of the day : "I'm not lazy, I'm in energy-saving mode."
+Quote of the day : "Computers do what you tell them, not what you want."

 ### My freelance developer site creation